beckbikang/ho/README.md

 - ✅ a simple mc server use [library](https://github.com/rpcxio/gomemcached)
 - ✅ write data into  kafka which use  mc protocol.
 - ✅ write data into  kafka which use  redis protocol.
-- trans data from kafka to kafka
+- ✅ trans data from kafka to kafka
+- trans kafka to elasticsearch